vijayantkatyal/client_ahp/docs/Final_Feedback.md

 > communication email b/w users
-✅ to specific user (board member, principal, teacher, student, member)
-- to specific class
+✅ to specific user (board member, principal, teacher, student, member) ✅ to specific class
-- to all for new event
 - from user to admin / teacher / board member
+- to specific user type (student, teacher, board member) [?] to all for new event

 [Working]